-So you've got a Toyota Prius sitting by the side of the road.
+So you've got a two-person pup tent set up in the woods.
 Two guys get out.
 Then another four guys.
 Then another six guys...

 No, there is no way all of them could possibly fit into that thing.
 It is a Clown Car Base.